Design in Depth: A Dose of Drama

 Photo courtesy of Moooi Gallery

-Then I’d go for dramatic art like the pieces we featured in the January/February issue of New England Home.
+Then I’d go for dramatic art like the pieces we featured in the January-February issue of New England Home.

 Of course, if you saw my post from two weeks ago about using black in interiors, you’d wonder why I’d forgotten this room in the house of Claire Maestroni.
 Imagine the drama you could play out in your own personal cafe space.

-Here’s a sneak peak of the Vermont bedroom of interior designer Wendy Valliere, whose house you’ll be seeing in our March/April issue.
+Here’s a sneak peek of the Vermont bedroom of interior designer Wendy Valliere, whose house you’ll be seeing in our March/April issue.
 No lack of drama here with flocked wallpaper on the walls AND ceiling and a black and white palette.